aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/copy-range-in-a-worksheet-with-paste-options/_index.md

 | rangeOperate   | string | body     | The operation to perform: `copydata`, `copystyle`, `copyto`, or `copyvalue`. |
 | folder         | string | query    | The folder that contains the workbook.                                       |
 | storageName    | string | query    | The name of the storage service.                                             |

+**Notes:** The `rangeOperate` field determines what is copied.
+Use `copydata` to copy only cell values, `copystyle` for formatting, `copyto` for both data and style, and `copyvalue` to copy values without formulas.
+The API supports ranges up to 1 million cells; larger ranges may result in a timeout.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Ranges/PostWorksheetCellsRangesCopy) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.